mysterymath/lcc6502/C_Standard_Design_Implications.md

 * The argument list can be scanned more than once, so the arguments need to be preserved, even after a traversal completes.
 The arguments need not be kept if the compiler can prove that no more than one traversal occurs.
 * Each of these can be implemented in terms of magic compiler builtins.
-A special form will be needed for `va_arg`, since it takes a type as argument and produces the same type as its value.
+  __builtin_va_arg returns a void* pointer that is cast to the corresponding type and indirected through in a macro.
+This pointer is not real; it will be completely removed by the code generator.
+The compiler will emit a warning if a void pointer is cast to a function type; this should be suppressed in this case, since the pointers don't actually "exist".
+This complexity saves creating a special compiler form, which is even more complex.

 ## TODO